olivierfriard/boris_docs/index.rst

 BORIS can be installed following instructions on the BORIS site at `download page <http://www.boris.unito.it/?page=download>`_

-Unless you use a full bundle version (available only for Microsoft-Windows) BORIS requires a **recent** version (>=2) of the `VLC Media Player <http://www.videolan.org/vlc>`_    from the VideoLAN Organization.

-*VLC is a free and open source cross-platform multimedia player and framework that plays most multimedia files as well as DVD, Audio CD, VCD, and various streaming protocols.*

-From version 2.8 the open source `FFmpeg multimedia framework <https://www.ffmpeg.org>`_ is included with BORIS.

 If you want to try BORIS without installing it you can download the `VirtualBox virtual appliance <http://www.boris.unito.it/?page=download>`_ from the BORIS site.
 In this case you must first install `VirtualBox <https://www.virtualbox.org/>`_